 - Upload photos for clients to view only If you're uploading photos for viewing purposes only, then continue reading this tutorial.
 We'll provide step-by-step instructions on how to create a secure portal for each client in WordPress.

-- Upload photos for clients to buy online Alternatively, if you want clients to pay for and order photos on your WordPress website, then you can do this too.
+- Upload photos for clients to buy online Alternatively if you want clients to pay (using PayPal, Stripe, and other payment option) for and order photos on your WordPress website, then you can do this too.
 Instead of reading the rest of this tutorial, use our complete guide to creating a WooCommerce photography website.

-Password Protected Categories is a WordPress client portal plugin that lets you create secure, hidden areas within your WordPress website.
-You can do this by password protecting entire WordPress categories.
-This is also great for creating customer portals.
+Password Protected Categories is a WordPress client portal plugin that lets you create secure, hidden WP customer areas within your website.

-How to create a private WordPress client portal using Password Protected Categories
+How to create a private WordPress client portal in 3 steps

-Password Protected Categories makes it easy to create a secure, private client portal in WordPress.
-Here’s what you need to do to get started:
+Password Protected Categories make it easy to create a secure, private client portal WordPress.
+To create your own WordPress portal, follow these steps:

 Step #1: Install and activate Password Protected Categories

-Get the Password Protected Categories plugin and install it on your WordPress website.
+Get the Password Protected Categories plugin and install it on your website.
 You’ll receive a license key along with the plugin’s zipped file in an email.
-Once the plugin is installed to your site, click the Activate button.
+Once the client portal WordPress plugin is installed on your site, click the Activate button.

 Next, head over to Settings → Protected Categories from the admin panel and enter the license key.
 Click the Save Changes button at the bottom of the screen to proceed.